HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 Now you can navigate to the azuredeploy.json file in the Azure Storage Explorer, right click it, select Properties and retrieve the Uri property.
 This will be the URL you set in the PowerShell script later as the -ArmTemplateUrl value.

+#### Deployment Scripts: Option 2 - Give a single SAS to the entire templates container  ####
+An alternative way of granting access to the ARM templates is to grant a Shared Access Signature on the container (instead of giving it public access), and then set the `$templatelinkAccessToken` parameter.
+You can do this by passing in the $templatelinkAccessToken value though the -SetKeyValue argument in your deployment.
+A full explanation can be found [here](http://lets-share.senktas.net/2017/07/sitecore-on-azure-sas-token.html).

+#### Deployment Scripts: Option 3 - Use Sitecore's Cmdlets  ####
+sholmesby: TODO: Sus this one out to see how it can be done.

-This should be everything you need to install the default XP instance in Sitecore Azure.
+Now you have the ARM templates in a storage container, and the packages also in a container, this should be everything you need to install the default XP instance in Sitecore Azure.

 ### Running the install script
-An install script called **Install.ps1.example** has been included in our [GitHub](https://github.com/HedgehogDevelopment/AzureDeployTemplates).
+An install script called **Install.ps1.example** has been included in our [GitHub](https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/SC82U3_XP/Install.ps1.example).
 This will need to be renamed to **Install.ps1** and modified slightly to contain paths to your Sitecore license file, [Sitecore Azure Toolkit](https://doc.sitecore.net/cloud/82/working_with_sitecore_azure/configuring_sitecore_azure/getting_started_with_sitecore_azure_toolkit) and the ArmTemplateUrl described above.
+If you went with Option 2 or 3 for getting the URLs for the ARM templates, you may also need to modify the script to pass in the appropriate parameters as well.

-Once the file has been modified, update your local azure.deploy.parameters.json file with your blob storage URLs (to the CM, CD, PRC and REP packages), and Mongo connection strings (you can setup some free ones using MLab [Link].
+Once the file has been modified, update your local azure.deploy.parameters.json file with your blob storage URLs (to the CM, CD, PRC and REP packages), and Mongo connection strings (you can setup some free ones using [MLab](http://www.mlab.com/).
 You also need to update the other parameters with usernames/passwords as you wish.

 Save the file, and run the Install.ps1 script from PowerShell.
 It will prompt you for credentials and create your default environment.
 After about 20-30 minutes, you will have a working, default Sitecore instance.

 Next we will look into adding custom modules to our install process.